abrambueno1992/SocrateCC/marsrover/MROVER_READ.md

     commandQueu: [],
     commandQueu2: [],

-The other state is part of Controller or is shared by both Rover1 and Rover2, such as execute.
+The other states are part of Controller or is shared by both Rover1 and Rover2, such as execute.

 Grid